 Where to Stay in Okinawa, For Every Traveler

-Okinawa is Japan’s hidden tropical gem that is alluring tourists by the millions.
-This vibrant island belongs on the travel list of every adventurer, beach bum, and the culturally curious.
+Okinawa is Japan’s hidden tropical gem.
+This vibrant island belongs on the travel list of every explorer, beach bum, and .

 While you’re planning your perfect holiday, explore the options of where to stay in Okinawa.
 The diversity on the island – and in the ocean around it – has something for every traveler, so find the best spot for you!

 This list will go over the 5 best areas to stay in Okinawa: Naha, Yomitan, Onna, Nago, and Nakijin.
-Plus, an honorary mention of the Yanaburu Forest – it’s not a region you can easily stay, but you won’t want to miss everything to do in the rawness of the forest!
+Plus, an honorary mention of the Yanaburu Forest – it’s not a region you can easily stay, but you won’t want to miss exploring the history and beauty of this unique area!

 Sunset over the ocean in Okinawa, Japan